-Please Note: To all our valued readers please note that as from 1 April 2014, past issues of World Airnews will no longer be available to be downloaded for free.
-However, the past issues will be available when subscribing to our recently launched E Mag which is now available for all mobile devices.
+Please Note: To all our valued readers please note that past issues of World Airnews will no longer be available to be downloaded for free.
+However, the past issues will be available when subscribing to our recently launched E Mag which is now available for all digital devices.

 R180 / 1 Year

 Find it online a WEEK before the Print Edition

 AIRCRAFT GIVEN the most credit for winning World War II include such famous warriors as the P‐51 Mustang, the B‐29 Super fortress, and the Supermarine Spitfire.

 However, a not‐so‐glamorous aircraft, the Consolidated PBY‐5A Catalina amphibian also deserves inclusion in this elite group, not because it had singlepurpose supremacy, but because it had such multi‐faceted utility.